YAMAHA NMAX 125 (2021 - on) Review

 If you like gadgets, the NMax has an impressive tech spec.
 As well as the new traction control and stop-start, there’s now a convenient keyless ignition system taken from the Xmax 300.
 Just keep the fob in your pocket, then turn a dial to unlock the steering and switch the bike on.

 There’s a handful of practical options and accessories too, including a tall screen (£132), a 39-litre top box (£292 will all the fittings), plus heated grips and an apron also due but not yet priced.
-Yamaha say they’ll even offer replacement Öhlins shocks with adjustable damping.
+The firm say they'll offer Yamaha NMax 125 performance parts such as replacement Öhlins shocks with adjustable damping.

 |Engine type||Liquid-cooled, 4v, single|